Pavel-A-S/For_Experiments/README.md

   before saving it in album.

 ## Technology behind "Funny way"
 - Ruby, Ruby on Rails
 - Html, CSS/SCSS
 - JavaScript, Ajax
 - MiniMagick, Unicorn, Rails ERD, Rubocop
 - Tests

+## How to use
+The "Funny way" comes with the pre-filled default database.
+If you want to look at project just make follow steps:

+- Copy project on your desktop
+- Prepare it as usual
+- Install all missing programs like ImageMagick, Sendmail, Gems, etc.
+- All should work out of the box.

+To get access use next credentials:
+login: Admin@funnyway.ru
+password: 12345678

+login: Pavel@funnyway.ru
+password: 12345678

+P.S.
+In case of any problem you can write me at Pavel.A.S.1985@gmail.com